SAYOOLA591/Microsoft-Azure-HoneyPot/README.md

 Create a Windows VM, ensuring RDP port 3389 is publicly exposed.
 After deployment, log in via public IP/password to configure log forwarding to Azure Log Analytics.

 Log Forwarding Strategy:
-To manage costs, forward only specific Security logs Event ID 4625 (logon failure), and  using custom XPath filtering.
-Prioritize Event ID 4624 (successful logon), specifically tracking Logon Types 7 (Workstation Unlock) and 10 (RemoteInteractive) for critical Digital Forensic Analysis.
+To manage costs, forward only specific Security logs Event ID 4625 (logon failure), and  using custom XPath filtering for Event ID 4624 (successful logon), specifically tracking Logon Types 7 (Workstation Unlock) and 10 (RemoteInteractive) for critical Digital Forensic Analysis.

 Create Data Collection Endpoint (DCE) & Data Collection Rule (DCR).
 Just as it was done with the Cowrie.